Ian-Kiprotich/Ian-Kiprotich/README.md

 - 👋 Hi, Ian Kiprotich here.
-- 👀 I’m interested in Programming, AI/ML and Data Science  and creating viable solutions.
+- 👀 I’m interested in Programming, AI/ML and Data Science  and creating viable solutions in real world.
 - 🌱 I’m currently during my undergraduate in Bachelor of Science in Information Technology.
 - 💞️ I’m looking to collaborate with startups and even the Big Tech Companies like Microsoft, Google , IBM among others.
 - 📫 How to reach me either or my email iankiprotich009@gmail.com or Contact 0727298055